Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md

 - At least a warehouse has been created, see [Create a warehouse](./02_ConfigureWarehouses.md#create-a-warehouse).
 - The necessary attributes of the *Stock value* data type have been created in the *PIM* module, see [Create an attribute](../../PIM/Integration/01_ManageAttributes.md#create-an-attribute).
 - The *Stock value* attribute has been assigned to the relevant attribute sets, see [Add an attribute to the set](../../DataHub/Integration/02_ManageAttributeSets.md#add-an-attribute-to-the-set).
-- The necessary mappings between the corresponding *PIM* attribute sets and the *Omni-Channel* attribute sets have been created, see [Manage the ETL mappings](../../DataHub/Operation/01_ManageETLMappings.md#manage-the-etl-mappings).

-[comment]: <> (Stimmt der letzte Punkt?
-Trotzdem funktioniert bei mir nicht.
-Warum?
-Was fehlt?)

 #### Procedure